davehardy632/ps-code-challenge/README.md

 ## Scripts / Rake Tasks

-*Each script is written and executed within a rake task.*
-*They are tested at Unit and Integration levels*
-*The methods used in each script are located in the StreetCafe Model*
+*Each script is written and executed within a rake task* *Scripts are tested at Unit and Integration levels* *The methods used in each script are located in the StreetCafe Model*

 Unit Testing

-*Each individual method is tested independently in a model spec located at the file path below*
+*Every method is tested in a model spec located at the file path below*

 ```/spec/models/street_cafe_spec.rb```